MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

 1. Simulation engines and AI tools process the data.
 Examples include Azure Cognitive Services, AI models, and partner simulation services.

 1. Azure Data Lake provides long-term storage for the data.
-Azure Synapse Analytics offers reporting and high-level analysis functionality.
+Azure Synapse Analytics analyzes and reports on the data.

 1. For visualization tools and enterprise apps, the solution access layer provides secure access to core system services: